 Upper Elementary students work toward grade appropriate mastery in numbers and operations, geometry, algebra, measurement and data analysis.
 They continue to develop as strong mathematical thinkers, displaying self-efficacy in problem solving.
 These strong mathematicians engage in meta cognition by monitoring and reflecting on their mathematical processes.
 Teachers continue to guide students through whole class, small group and individual instructions.
 Students are assessed daily in order to ensure they are appropriately challenged.
 Students engage in a variety of enrichment math projects, through the use of discovery, inquiry, and technology.
 Students graduate from The Cooper School with a strong math skill set, a deep understanding of numerical relationships, and a willingness to think critically and apply math in the real world.

 The Cooper School Middle School follows the guidelines set by the National Council of Teachers of Mathematics and is aligned to Common Core standards.
 Therefore, our math curriculum is an integrated approach that helps students view math in a holistic way.
-Middle School students use Eureka Math for their Core Curriculum with enrichment pulled from Illustrative Math, Groundworks and developed by our Math faculty.
+Middle School students use Illustrative Math for their Core Curriculum with enrichment pulled from Groundworks and developed by our Math faculty.

 Sixth grade mathematics is about (1) connecting ratio and rate to whole number multiplication and division and using concepts of ratio and rate to solve problems; (2) completing understanding of division of fractions and extending the notion of number to the system of rational numbers, which includes negative numbers; (3) writing, interpreting, and using expressions and equations; and (4) developing understanding of statistical thinking.